WyattShawDal/ENGM-4620-PyProject/README.md

 ## Current TODO List

 1. Add button to Lesson1 class that allows user to retake picture before submitting it
-2. Add login option for existing users
-3. Add model file and remove model access blocking in Lesson 1
+2. Add model file and remove model access blocking in Lesson 1
-4. Verify there is proper Error catching implemented everywhere
+3. Verify there is proper Error catching implemented everywhere
-5. Add more lessons eventually
+4. Add more lessons eventually
-6. Allow user to scroll through/view each letter score in profile view page
+5. Allow user to scroll through/view each letter score in profile view page